 Ever since adding miscarriage support to my practice (long overdue – I had know idea HOW to support clients through miscarriages until I took an eye-opening Holistic Abortion workshop with Molly Dutton-Kenny last year), I see people asking for miscarriage advice everywhere.
 SO MANY PEOPLE are looking for options, support, and alternatives to the commonly recommended surgical procedures in the community but don’t know where to look for support or guidance.

 I have said this before, but the more I explore supporting individuals and families through the planned or unexpected release of a pregnancy, the more I realize how similar the modern context for these experiences is to that of full-term childbirth.
-It has largely moved away from community-based midwife practice and into hospitals that are more comfortable with surgical approaches that favour efficiency and clinical procedures over prioritizing the experience.
+It has largely moved away from community-based midwife practice and into hospitals that are more comfortable with surgical approaches that favour efficiency and clinical procedures over prioritizing the experience and induv

 Surgical approaches are certainly appropriate and wanted in many cases, but just like in birth, it seems they are often assumed to be best without a full informed choice discussion with the client’s choices, needs, and preferences at the centre.

 I find that clinicians often make the assumption that pregnant people in these circumstances will want a “get it over with” approach, and as a result, intentionally or unintentionally, lead people towards D&Cs and way from expectant management or alternative approaches even if those methods are more preferable or suited to them as individuals.
 Contrary to what is often assumed, many people WANT to feel connected to the experience of releasing a pregnancy, and many want to do this in the least invasive way possible if appropriate for them.